hhanmk/hhanmk.github.io/index.md

 My name is Minki Hhan (한민기, 韓旻琪).

-My primary topics are quantum algorithms and (post-)quantum cryptography, but I am also interested in broader topics such as theoretical computer science or computational complexity.
+My primary topics include quantum algorithms and (post-)quantum cryptography.
+I am also interested in broader topics such as theoretical computer science or computational complexity.

 * * *
 #### Recent News
+- (Feb.
+2026) I moved to KAIST!
+- (Jan.
+2026) Invited to be a PC member of [Asiacrypt 2026](https://asiacrypt.iacr.org/2026/)
 - (Sep.
 2025) The quantum OWSG output length paper was accepted at CiC
 - (Aug.
 2025) The common Haar random unitary model paper was accepted at TCC 2025 and (May.
 2025) [TQC 2025](https://tqc-conference.org/) for presentation
 - (Aug.
 2025) I gave a lecture (in Korean) at [KIAS-KAIST Quantum information workshop](http://events.kias.re.kr/h/KIASQI25/)